An ad-free and cookie-free website.

 False.
 The first part is false and the second is true.

 Still unclear on the term Z-score?
-Try out the course Quant 101.
+Try out the course Quant 101 with 27 free videos on financial modeling in Excel.

 Our trained humans found other terms in the category statistical distributions you may find helpful.

-Don't miss another episode, subscribe to the FactorPad YouTube Channel.
+Don't miss another episode, subscribe to the FactorPad YouTube Channel and follow @factorpad on Twitter.